Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: protocol with decoy-state method

-The Fig. \ref{Fig_asymp_R_L} shows the secret key rate of the four-intensity decoy state method in asymptotic cases.
-When the X basis has a misalignment, our protocol maintains an invariant result while other protocols may not work, especially, the plots of our protocol with different misalignments are nearly overlapping with the original MDIQKD with perfect coding, which indicates higher robust and better practicality of our protocol.
+Figure \ref{Fig_asymp_R_L} shows the asymptotic SKR of the four-intensity decoy-state method.
+When the X basis is unbalanced, our protocol maintains an invariant result while other protocols may not work.
+Especially, the plots of our protocol with different imbalances are nearly overlapping with the original MDIQKD with perfect coding, which indicates higher robustness and better practicality of our protocol.
+Fig. \ref{Fig_R_beta} shows the simulation of the unbalanced-basis-misalignment tolerance.
+We can find that the asymptotic secret key rate is nearly invariant and the non-asymptotic secret key rate decreases slowly, which indicates that the asymptotic $e_p$ is near invariant before closing to the extreme point and the non-asymptotic $e_p$ is slightly affected by the unbalanced-basis-misalignment $\beta$ (the details of the non-asymptotic cases are introduced in Supplemental Material).

+It worth noting that the above analysis is suitable for the pure-state scenario.
+The analysis for the mixed-state scenario is a little different, we would introduce its detail in the Supplemental Material. \\